guiziii/guiziii/README.md

 # Welcome! 👋

 Hi there!
-I'm Guilherme Cruz, a passionate developer with an addiction for innovative solutions.
-Welcome to my GitHub profile where you can find my latest projects and contributions.
+I'm Guilherme Cruz, a passionate developer with a keen interest in innovative solutions.

+Welcome to my GitHub profile, where you can explore my latest projects and contributions.

 ## How to reach me 📫